named-data-ndnSIM/ndnSIM/docs/source/examples.rst

 FIB is populated using :ndnsim:`GlobalRoutingHelper` (see :doc:`helpers`).

-Consumer is simulated using :ndnsim:`ConsumerCbr` reference application and generates Interests towards the producer with frequency of 10 Interests per second (see :doc:`applications`).
+Consumer is simulated using :ndnsim:`ConsumerCbr` reference application and generates Interests towards the producer with frequency of 100 interests per second (see :doc:`applications`).

 Producer is simulated using :ndnsim:`Producer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).